 For whichever lesson you use it, does it really maximize the learning of the targeted academic objectives?

-THE SMART WAY: Every few years, schools implement some new technology game, strategy or app.
+THE SMART WAY: Every few years, schools implement some new technology strategy or app.

-Though well-intended, many of those instructional methods end up being more of a hassle than a help for teachers.
+Though well-intended, many of these instructional methods end up being more of a hassle than a help for teachers.

-And if it’s required, seek the assistance of the Technology Coordinator.
+And if the use of a certain app or device is required, seek the assistance of the Technology Coordinator.

 Technology should make work smarter, not harder.

 THE HARD WAY: You try to do things you’re simply not good at (even when your skill-set demonstrates otherwise).
 You don’t make the effort to improve on your weaknesses.

 THE SMART WAY: Know your strengths and weaknesses.